sinch/sinch-sdk-python/README.md

     pass
 ```

-For handling all possible exceptions thrown by this SDK use `SinchException` (superclass of all Sinch exceptions) form `sinch.core.exceptions`.
+For handling all possible exceptions thrown by this SDK use `SinchException` (superclass of all Sinch exceptions) from `sinch.core.exceptions`.

 ## Custom HTTP client implementation